MicrosoftDocs/cpp-docs/docs/ide/add-interface-definition-library-method-wizard.md

 # Add an IDL method

 The **Add IDL Method** wizard adds a method to an Interface Definition Library (IDL) interface, such as in an ATL project that contains an IDL file.
-The **Add IDL Method** wizard isn't available in projects that support MFC.
+This wizard isn't available in projects that support MFC.

-This wizard differs from the [**Add Method**](adding-a-method-visual-cpp.md) wizard and **ADD IDL MFC Method** wizard.
-The **Add Method** wizard adds a default method to your project.
-The **Add IDL MFC Method** wizard is specific to MFC, ActiveX, or ATL projects that support MFC.
+This wizard differs from the [**Add method**](adding-a-method-visual-cpp.md) wizard and the **Add IDL MFC method** wizard:
+- The **Add method** wizard adds a method to your project.
+- The **Add IDL MFC method** wizard is specific to MFC, ActiveX, or ATL projects that support MFC.

 ## Add a method to your interface